spicydonkey/cellml-ga/devlog.md

 * Read CellML API documentation

 ### Clean code
-Clean patched code from seqmode including preprocessor directives.
+Clean patched code from seqmode including preprocessor directives, unreferenced variables, and comments.

+### TODO
+* In GAEngine::select_weighted, a better way to calculate sum?
+Sum can OVERFLOW!?
+Even if not, the method is not simple.